Language

 Does this work offline?

-Once the page loads, all calculations happen in your browser.
-However, you need an internet connection for the initial page load.
+Once the page has loaded, all calculations run in your browser.
+You only need an internet connection for the initial page load.

 ft·lbf